Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native-ampli.md

 ---
-title: React Native Ampli SDK
+title: React Native Ampli Wrapper
-description: Learn how to install and use the Amplitude Data Ampli SDK for the React Native TypeScript and JavaScript runtimes.
+description: Learn how to install and use the Amplitude Data Ampli Wrapper for the React Native TypeScript and JavaScript runtimes.
 icon: material/react
 ---